viperproject/gobra-book/src/basic-ghost-pure.md

 }
 ```
 But `forall` is not valid in Go code.
-We can make the function `ghost` by prepending the `ghost` keyword before the other specifications:
+We can make the function `ghost` by inserting the `ghost` keyword before the other specifications:
 ``` go
 /*@
 ghost